 Rebate up to

-Receive a rebate of 100% of the cost of insulation for your Attic, basement and Garage Ceiling
+Receive a rebate up to 100% of insulation for your Attic, basement and Garage Ceiling

 Rebate up to

-Receive a rebate of 100% of the cost of insulation for your attic up to $2,250
+Receive a rebate up to 100% of insulation for your attic up to $2,350

 Canada Energy Solution

 What do I need to know about Hamilton Attic Insulation Rebates?

 Provisions for Hamilton Attic Insulation Rebates in 2023